 Deductions, taxes, and compliance with local and national labor laws

 That’s not all there is to payroll, however.
 You also need to make sure your payroll is well-integrated with your other business processes, and also that it’s enabling a positive employee experience.
+Historically, outsourcing your payroll was also a popular option, but if you compare outsourcing payroll, in-house payroll management, and a hybrid model, you'll quickly see that letting someone manage your payroll entirely is the least advantageous option you have (and also the least secure way of doing payroll).

 That’s where a unified workspace platform can help: it provides you with a 360-degree view of all your admin processes and allows you to effectively manage all of them, and also puts your employees at the center of your business by providing them with a single system where they can access everything related to payroll and to their work in general.